MyArtGallery

 Understanding Aboriginal & Torres Strait Islander Art in Sydney

-When collecting or viewing Aboriginal and Torres Strait Islander art in Sydney, it's essential to understand that the work extends far beyond visual aesthetics.
-Traditional motifs, dot painting techniques, bark painting, sculptural forms and contemporary mixed media all carry cultural significance.
-Many artworks tell Dreaming stories—fundamental narratives that explain creation, land, kinship and law.
-Others explore contemporary Indigenous identity, social commentary, connection to Country and the experiences of living as First Nations people in modern Australia.
-The diversity within this art form means that a single gallery visit in Sydney might encompass traditional Western Desert painting, urban contemporary practice, printmaking, textiles and installations.
+Looking at or collecting this work in Sydney means understanding more than just what's on the canvas.
+Traditional motifs, dot painting, bark painting, sculpture and contemporary mixed media all carry cultural meaning.
+Many pieces tell Dreaming stories, the foundational narratives that explain creation, land, kinship and law.
+Others address contemporary Indigenous identity, social issues, connection to Country and what it means to be First Nations in modern Australia.
+A single gallery visit might take you through Western Desert painting, urban contemporary work, prints, textiles and installations all at once.

 The Sydney Geography of Indigenous Art Galleries